Equanox/gotron/README.md

 Cross Platform Compilation is supported for following cases.

-- Linux:
+- Linux to:
     - Linux
     - Windows (Wine version 1.8 or later is required)
     - Mac (Compiles but not tested)
-- Windows:
+- Windows to:
     - Windows
     - Linux
-- Mac: (No tests for compilation on mac have been performed)
+- Mac to: (No tests for compilation on mac have been performed)

 # License
 MIT